nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### Saving Program State
-The program uses a savefile to save all information before the program exits, and loads back everything when the program first starts up.
+The program uses a save-file to save all information before the program exits, and loads back everything when the program first starts up.

-All you have to do is ensure that the jar file and the savefile are in a specific file directory structure as shown below:
+All you have to do is ensure that the jar file and the save-file are in a specific file directory structure as shown below:

 tp.main.jar
 output/
 	WAREHOUSE.json

-You are strongly advised against editting the savefile structure.
-We did not design this system to handle manual edits to the savefile.
+You are strongly advised against editing the save-file structure.
+We did not design this system to handle manual edits to the save-file.

 ## FAQ
 Q: How to use the program effectively as a new user?